The CEO of Laura Ingraham’s LifeZette Won’t Stop Talking About His Employees’ ‘Boobs and Butts’

 But not all of the allegations are unattributed, as his response to Martinez’s complaint indicates.

-Martinez said that the company provided no meaningful recourse to address the alleged payment discrepancies.
+Martinez said the company provided no meaningful recourse to address the alleged payment discrepancies.
 “I communicated this to our quote-unquote HR department, but that just didn’t seem to help because two to three weeks went by and I never got a response,” he said.
-“So I went directly to Pete and said ‘hey, what’s going on.’
+“So I went directly to Pete and said ‘Hey, what’s going on.’
 He sent in the payment, but it continued month after month.”

 Martinez oversaw the construction of a broadcast studio in the company’s offices.
 In that capacity, he said, he witnessed contractors go months without receiving their promised compensation.
 Separately, another former vendor told The Daily Beast that the site had reneged on a five-figure video contract, and that repeated efforts to elicit an explanation or a resolution from LifeZette leadership went unanswered.
 The contractor, who provided The Daily Beast with emails showing their repeated attempts to collect more than $15,000 in unpaid fees, asked to remain anonymous to avoid damaging other professional relationships.